forbesye/old.forbesye.github.io/src/posts/hello.md

 title: "Hi, I'm Jefferson Ye 🤘"
 path: "/hello"
 date: ""
-coverImage: "../images/JeffersonYe.png"
+coverImage: "../images/JeffersonYeAustin.jpg"
 author: "Jefferson Ye"
 excerpt: 'I’m a computer science and math major at the University of Texas at Austin.
-My interests include technology, health, minimalism, and attempting to discover what it means to live a good life.'
+My interests include technology, health, and trying to discover what it means to live a good life.'
 tags: []
 ---